 The future value of the group is in the hands of the management and their people in each of the subsidiaries.

 No director, manager or supervisor is alone in Thermador Groupe.
-Each can exchange with his or her peers within intersubsidiary work groups.
+Each can exchange with his or her peers within intersubsidiary workgroups.
 This is particularly true in the area of human resources, and the sharing of good practices seems to us a very effective method to help everyone grow and ensure overall cohesion.

 However, this proximity is no longer sufficient to gather all ideas, comments, suggestions and sources of discontentment from the men and women who work in each of our subsidiaries.
 It is for this reason that in 2017 we decided to send them a questionnaire entitled ‘Employee survey on the quality of life at work’.
 They obviously bought into this new form of expression, given that the response rate was 94%!
 This we think helps us to gather behind us staff who are implicated, confident, efficient and generally loyal.
-When a departure seems inevitable, we attempt to be as fair and dignified as possible, and to maintain good relationships with those who leave us.
+When a departure seems inevitable, we attempt to be as fair and dignified as possible, and to maintain good relations with those who leave us.

 All this allows us to be very demanding at every level of the company, and indeed requires us to be so for the benefit of the group.
-With the acquisition of 7 companies and one business since 2015, we now face the challenge of opening up to other corporate cultures whilst progressively disseminating our key values.
+With the acquisition of 8 companies and one business since 2015, we now face the challenge of opening up to other corporate cultures whilst progressively disseminating our key values.
 Those values must continue over time and represent the cornerstone of our group.